AI Governance FAQ

 Probably not yet.
 Full certification involves external audits and real investment.
 But aligning with the framework, having documented AI policies, risk controls, and monitoring evidence, gives you most of the benefit without the cost.
 When a client asks "how do you manage AI risk?", showing them actual usage data and intervention reports beats a policy document every time.

 Size doesn't determine risk.
 A 10-person company sharing client data with ChatGPT faces the same data leakage exposure as a 1,000-person enterprise.
-The difference is that smaller teams often have less visibility into what's actually being shared.
-Vireo is built for teams of 5 to 500 and priced accordingly.
+Vireo gives you enterprise-grade governance without the enterprise complexity or price tag.
 The free tier lets you try it with no commitment.

 Still have questions?